Grubb Family Iron Dynasty: Patriot years (second generation, 1765–89)

-The partition and divestiture (1783–1803)
+Partition and divestiture (1783–1803)

 The Grubb brothers unfortunately had a serious falling out beginning in 1783, when Curtis' pending remarriage spawned inheritance anxieties by his oldest son Peter III, 26, who had been a Captain of the Continental Army and a prisoner of war.
 Curtis acquiesced and decided to give his son his inheritance before the wedding, which subsequently required the courts to formally partition the family operations and allocate ownership shares among Curtis, Peter Jr., and Peter III.

 Peter Jr. retained a 2/3 interest in the Hopewell Forges but only a 1/3 interest in the rest of the holdings (Cornwall Furnace and Ore Banks, and Union Forge).
 Peter III received the remaining 1/3 interest in the Hopewell Forges, plus a 1/6 interest in the rest.
 Peter Jr. feared for the future supply of raw pig iron to his Hopewell Forges that was to become his legacy to his sons, so he decided to build his own furnace at a place south of Cornwall he called Mount Hope, where he had purchased 212 acres.
 The brothers were now in competition and their relations became increasingly acrimonious.
 Peter III grew concerned for the business and sold his holdings (1/3 share of the Hopewell Forges and 1/6 share of the rest) to a family friend, Robert Coleman, on September 26, 1785, for 8,500 pounds of gold.
 All of this weighed heavily on Peter Jr., who had gone deeply into debt to build his furnace; the pressures of competing family operations, and his own poor health, led him to take his own life at Hopewell on January 17, 1786.

 After Curtis' subsequent passing in 1789, none of his heirs were willing or able to manage the operations and there were complex family inheritance and legal issues still to be resolved by the courts.
 Robert Coleman had worked for the brothers and was in a position to step in as the family became increasingly unable to manage the business.
 As a result, in 1895 Curtis' remaining heirs sold their 3/6 interest to Coleman, and by 1803 he had acquired the Hopewell Forges and 5/6 of the rest of the original properties.
 A successful ironmaster and businessman in his own right, Coleman took over the Cornwall operations, acquired other properties, and went on to become Pennsylvania's first millionaire.

 It was fortunate for Peter Jr.'s heirs that he decided to begin iron-making operations at Mount Hope.
 Since the Colemans were now operating out of Cornwall, Mount Hope was destined to become the headquarters of a new and much larger Grubb family iron business.

-The Mount Hope era (1800–1902)
+Mount Hope era (1800–1902)

 Mount Hope Estate was the headquarters of the Grubb Family iron manufacturing operations during the 19th Century.